-- Debt service on an obligation incurred as a part of normal operations of the college; - Goods and services provided to General Fund units by units in other funds; - Construction, maintenance and acquisition of facilities and/or real property used by the college in support of its mission; - Acquisition of capital equipment for use by the college in support of its mission; - Matching funds for grants and contracts; - Operation of certain financial aid functions and matching funds required for financial aid grants;
+- Debt service on an obligation incurred as a part of normal operations of the college; - Goods and services provided to General Fund units by units in other funds; - Construction, maintenance and acquisition of facilities and/or real property used by the college in support of its mission; - Acquisition of capital equipment for use by the college in support of its mission; - Matching funds for grants and contracts;

-Contractual and legal obligations to employees and retirees for compensation and benefits; Other needs as deemed appropriate and necessary by the board for fulfilling the obligations of the college.
+- Operation of certain financial aid functions and matching funds required for financial aid grants; - Contractual and legal obligations to employees and retirees for compensation and benefits; Other needs as deemed appropriate and necessary by the board for fulfilling the obligations of the college.

-Since Fund IX contains units that could be considered general operations of the college, the boundary between the General Fund and Fund IX is more "permeable."
+Fund IX (Administratively Restricted Fund) contains units that are considered general operations of the college, the boundary between the General Fund and Fund IX is more "permeable."
 While units in Fund IX primarily rely on designated revenues, transfers from the General Fund may be used to augment the resources for any or all of these units.
 The level of funding through General Fund transfers to Fund IX is at the discretion of the board under advice from the Budget Committee and the president.

-The fiscal year 2014-15 budget contains interfund transfers made in accordance with this policy and adopted by the board during the budget process.
-Interfund transfers are presented in the 2014-15 Budget Document, pages 35-36.
+The fiscal year 2016-17 budget contains interfund transfers made in accordance with this policy and adopted by the board during the budget process.
+Interfund transfers are presented in the Budget Document 2016-2017, pages 36-37.

-POLICY TYPE: BUDGET AND FINANCIAL POLICY TITLE: INTERFUND LOANS
+POLICY NUMBER: POLICY TYPE: POLICY TITLE: BP275 BUDGET AND FINANCIAL INTERFUND LOANS

 ADOPTED: June 9, 2004

 REVIEWED: May 9, 2007

 REVIEWED: December 2, 2009

 REVIEWED: January 9, 2013